Utility Director: John Black

 The department staff has identified new wet-wipe bathroom products as a clogging hazard for residential sewer customers.
 The towelette type of product now sold for bathroom use has the potential to clog sewer systems, causing difficulties for residents and for the wastewater treatment system.
 Residents are asked to dispose of the wet-wipe products in the trash, rather than in the toilet.
 The department staff likened the new towlette type of product to baby wipes, which should also be treated as solid waste rather than flushed into the sewer system.

 The police department, for the convenience of residents, will accept your prescription medication.
 You may drop your medication off at the Park Hills Police Department anytime from 8 a.m. to 4 p.m.
 If you live outside the city limits you can still drop off your medication at the Park Hills Police Department.

-This service is hosted with the Missouri Rural Water Association and the DEA.
+This service is hosted along with the Missouri Rural Water Association.
 The message they wish to convey is: to not flush your medication.
 Bring them to your local police department and have them properly destroyed.
 This will help prevent water contamination and pollution to our environment.
 Missouri Department of Natural Resources also emphasizes the importance of keeping drugs out of our sewer systems.

 Water and Sewer Rates